Coronation of George VI and Elizabeth: Television

 The procession was broadcast on the BBC Television Service, which had only been operating since the previous November.
 Several tons of television cables, measuring 8 mi, were laid across central London, so that the images from three Emitron television cameras could be sent to the transmission centre at Alexandra Palace.
 Commentary was by Frederick Grisewood, who was with the cameras at Hyde Park Corner.
 The coverage of the procession is regarded as being the BBC's first outside broadcast.
 In reviewing the broadcast, The Daily Telegraph commented: "Horse and foot, the Coronation procession marched into English homes yesterday," while the Daily Mail said: "When the King and Queen appeared the picture was so vivid that one felt that this magical television is going to be one of the greatest of all modern inventions."

 Newsreels

-The coronation service of George VI was the first to be filmed; the 40 camera crew inside the Abbey were required to wear evening dress.
+The coronation service of George VI was the first to be filmed; the 40 camera crew inside the Abbey were required to wear full evening dress.
 It was later shown in edited form as a newsreel in cinemas across the British Empire.
 The service was later broadcast from these recordings, with the authorities censoring only one small section: a clip of Queen Mary wiping a tear from her eye.